AlekhyaDabbiru100/AlekhyaDabbiru100/README.md

 ## 🌱 How It Started

-Back in **8th grade**, I was using **WhatsApp on my dad’s phone** 📱 and got curious about how huge chats, photos, audio, and videos were all stored and shared so easily.
+Back in the **7th grade**, I was using **WhatsApp on my dad’s phone** 📱 and got curious about how huge chats, photos, audio, and videos were all stored and shared so easily.
 I was pretty clueless at the time 😄, but that question stayed with me.
 After lots of curious YouTube searching and learning along the way, that small moment turned into a real passion for data ✨📊